Good Diet = Healthy Teeth

 - Eat a diet that’s high in carbohydrates like sugar and starches.
 This puts your child at a much higher risk for tooth decay.

 - Allow your child to eat any of these kinds of food without brushing immediately afterward: cake, gummy bears, cookies, sherbet, candy, popsicles, and chocolate bars.

 - Allow your child to drink excessive amounts of soda.

 - Put your child to bed with a bottle containing formula, milk, juice, or other sweet liquid.
 As your child sleeps, the liquid begins to pool in her mouth, essentially bathing her new teeth in enamel-destroying bacteria and other harmful substances.
 A bottle with water is a much more sensible alternative

 Mountain Dew Mouth

 Mountain Dew mouth is a term penned by dentists in reference to a form of tooth decay that is caused by drinking excessive amounts of sugary soda.
 The term is widely used in poorer areas of the country, especially the Appalachia Mountains.

 While all soda, in essence, can cause advanced tooth decay, Mountain Dew has long been directly associated with advanced tooth decay in children and adults, likely due to the higher sugar content (as compared to most other sodas).

-Mountain Dew mouth is often compared to a dental condition known as meth mouth, because the rate in which the decay progresses and the affect on the gum issue is very similar.
+Mountain Dew mouth is often compared to a dental condition known as meth mouth because the rate at which the decay progresses and the effect on the gum tissue is very similar.